deevvan/DNABert2-RNAseq-classification-model/README.md

 ### Overview

-The project involves extracting sequences from input file, to firstly predict virus labels using Virus model.
+The application script involves extracting sequences from input file, to firstly predict virus labels using Virus model.
 Subsequently, reads with virus_label values of influenza_a are subjected to IAV model to be classified as respective IAV subtype.
 Similarly, reads with virus_label of sars_cov_2 are subjected to COV model to be classified as respective SARS-CoV-2 variant.

 ### Script Parameters